-For Novartis responsible water management means minimizing our water footprint along the entire materials supply chain, and avoiding potential risks related to pharmaceuticals reaching the natural environment.
+Health and water are closely interconnected.
+For Novartis, responsible water management means using water efficiently and safely throughout the lifecycle of our products, including in our supply chain, and avoiding potential risks related to pharmaceuticals reaching the natural environment.
 We aim to be a water steward wherever we operate, working to achieve water sustainability and helping ensure sufficient and safe water.
-Our 2025 goal is to reduce water consumption in our operations by half versus 2016, with no water quality impacts from manufacturing effluents.
-By 2030, we aim to be water neutral in all areas of our operations, while actively enhancing water quality wherever we operate.

 We endorse the CEO Water Mandate and are committed to advancing water stewardship in support of the United Nations’ Sustainable Development Goals.

 Our efforts and progress have been consistently recognized.
 For two consecutive years, Novartis has been included on the CDP Water A List, which recognizes progress toward water stewardship.

 We recognize that water is a valuable resource which needs to be used responsibly particularly in regions of the world where water is scarce.
 Water recycling and practices of water savings are therefore a priority for our operations.
 We closely monitor all water streams into and out of our sites, which helps ensure effective management of water resources and costs.
 Sites are encouraged to use water from underground or surface sources for cooling because this can save energy in areas where water is abundant.
 However, we take care to do this in a sustainable way and without impact to the environment.